NextCenturyCorporation/neon-dash/src/app/library/README.md

 }
 ```

-2. **Bounds Filters** are intended for use with numeric data in visualizations like maps and scatter plots.
-They require that all records have values in two specific fields that fall within two specific ranges.
+**Bounds Filters** are intended for use with numeric data in visualizations like maps and scatter plots.
+They require that all records have values in two specific fields that fall within two separate corresponding ranges.

 Example: